 Resources Controlled By: Who controlled the system PNP/PCI resources.
 The default is Auto.

-- Manual: PNP Card's resources will be controlled manually.
-You can set which IRQ-X and DMA-X are assigned to PCI/ISA PNP or Legacy ISA Cards. - Auto: If your ISA card and PCI card are all PNP cards, BIOS will assign the interrupt resource automatically.
+Manual: PNP Card's resources will be controlled manually.
+You can set which interrupt resource automatically.

+IRQ-X and DMA-X are assigned to PCI/ISA PNP or Legacy ISA Cards.

+Auto: If your ISA card and PCI card are all PNP cards, BIOS will assign the

 Reset Configuration Data: This setting allows you to clear ESCD data.
-The default is Disabled
+The default is Disabled recorded into ESCD (Extended System Configuration Data), you can set this field to Enabled in order to clear ESCD.